herumph/MythicPlusLoot/README.md

 - Create a MythicPlusLoot folder in your WoW AddOns folder and add the two files in this repository.

 To access in game:
-- Type /mpl in chat.
+- Type /mpl in chat or click the minimap button.